An Instance of the Fingerpost

 An Instance of the Fingerpost is a 1997 historical mystery novel by Iain Pears.

+The main setting is Oxford in 1663, with the events initially revolving around the mysterious death of an academic.
+The novel depicts fictionalized versions of several historical figures of the Stuart Restoration, including philosophers, scientists, spymasters, inventors, clerics, politicians, and conspirators.
+Also covered is the then-ongoing Cretan War (1645-1669).
+The events are written from the perspective of older versions of some of the characters, who are writing their memoirs in 1685.

+A subplot depicts a religious cult which believes that Jesus keeps being reborn and keeps getting martyred throughout history.
+The 17th-century reincarnation of Jesus depicted in the novel is female.

 Synopsis

 A murder in 17th-century Oxford is related from the contradictory points of view of four of the characters, all of them unreliable narrators.
 The setting of the novel is 1663, just after the restoration of the monarchy following the English Civil War, when the authority of King Charles II is not yet settled, and conspiracies abound.
+There is an extensive depiction of the prolonged and harsh fighting of the Cretan War (1645-1669) which culminated in the Ottoman conquest of Crete, in which one of the characters was involved.

 Most of the characters are historical figures.
 Two of the narrators are the mathematician John Wallis and the historian Anthony Wood.
 Other characters include the philosopher John Locke, the scientists Robert Boyle and Richard Lower, spymaster John Thurloe, inventor Samuel Morland and the Anglican cleric Thomas Ken, who was later Bishop of Bath and Wells.
 The plot is at first centred on the death of Robert Grove but later takes in the conspiracies of John Mordaunt and William Compton (of Compton Wynyates), and the politics of Henry Bennet and Lord Clarendon.
 Furthermore, the characters that are fictional are nonetheless drawn from real events.
 The story of Sarah Blundy incorporates that of Anne Greene, while Jack Prestcott is involved in events based on the life of Richard Willis (of the Sealed Knot).